Pattern day trading | Robinhood

 • Use your one-time courtesy PDT flag removal, if it’s available.

 • Switch to a cash account, since cash accounts aren’t subject to PDT regulation.
-Check out the brokerage accounts article to understand the differences between cash accounts and margin accounts.
+Check out the investing accounts article to understand the differences between cash accounts and margin accounts.

 In addition to allowing day trading, these options will also allow you to resume participation in the Sweep and Stock Lending programs, which are paused when flagged for PDT in a margin account.